Verdoner/moodle-semester-project/README.md

 > Note: The first start may take a long time, as it needs to install many composer and node modules.

 ## Access Docker Terminal
-1. To open a terminal inside Docker, confirm you're in the correct directory.
+1. To open a terminal inside Docker, confirm you're in the cloned directory, e.g., `/home/USERNAME/moodle-2`.
 2. Run the following command:
    ```bash
    sh bash_moodle_unix.sh